 It should be noted that, for the purposes of marriage or civil partnership, the two individuals forming the union should be considered as part of the same household even where they have previously lived in separate households.
 This may mean the couple form a new household or that one party becomes absorbed into the others former household.
 Therefore, for the purposes of the ceremony, there is no requirement to maintain a two metre distance between the couple although other participants should be kept 2 metres apart wherever reasonably practical to do so.

 The term “place of worship” is not defined in the Regulations.
 For the purposes of this guidance, the term includes a confined or enclosed space, which is used for religious ceremonies, collective prayer and worship, belief or similar gatherings, such as a church, gurdwara, mosque, temple, synagogue, prayer, meeting or related hall.

 What does solemnisation of marriage or the formation of civil partnership include?

 This has a particular meaning in law which includes the process by which the legal basis of a marriage or civil partnership is established and registered.
 In a faith context these ceremonies often have religious aspects which are integral and are therefore enabled by the Regulations.
 However, ceremonies which do not have the role of registering the marriage or civil partnership, such as blessing ceremonies, can take place outdoors, subject to the considerations set out below in respect of outdoor gatherings.

-Indoor receptions are not permitted under the Regulations, although outdoor gatherings of up to 30 are allowed subject to conditions being met.
 The Welsh Government’s ‘frequently asked questions’ about the Regulations is regularly updated to provide advice about what people and businesses can and cannot do during the outbreak.